-The Erase-Suspend operation temporarily suspends a Sector- or Block-Erase operation thus allowing data to be read or programmed into any sector or block that is not engaged in an Erase operation.
+The Erase-Suspend operation temporarily suspends a Block-Erase operation thus allowing data to be read or programmed into any block that is not engaged in an Erase operation.
 The operation is executed with a one-byte command sequence with Erase-Suspend command (B0H).
 The device automatically enters read mode within 20 μ s (max) after the Erase-Suspend command had been issued.
-Valid data can be read, using a Read or Page Read operation, from any sector or block that is not being erased.
-Reading at an address location within Erase-Suspended sectors or blocks will output DQ2 toggling and DQ6 at '1'.
-While in Erase-Suspend, a Word-Program or Write-Buffer Programming operation is allowed anywhere except the sector or block selected for Erase-Suspend.
+Valid data can be read, using a Read or Page Read operation, from any block that is not being erased.
+Reading at an address location within Erase-Suspended blocks will output DQ2 toggling and DQ6 at '1'.
+While in Erase-Suspend, a Word-Program or Write-Buffer Programming operation is allowed anywhere except the block selected for Erase-Suspend.

-To resume a suspended Sector-Erase or Block-Erase operation, the system must issue the Erase-Resume command.
+To resume a suspended Block-Erase operation, the system must issue the Erase-Resume command.
 The operation is executed by issuing one byte command sequence with Erase-Resume command (30H) at any address in the last Byte sequence.